GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/1_Intro_1.md

 3. Creating Pangenome graphs using [PGGB](https://github.com/pangenome/pggb) and [PGGE](https://github.com/pangenome/pgge) Tools.
 4. Identifying genetic variation and structural variance.

-# Working in the Nesi Environment
-NeSI HPC environment is used for the analysis.
-Please make sure to have a NeSI account and you are able to login.

 ### Setting up your project directory

 ```bash